openstack/ironic/install-guide/source/enrollment.rst

 Enrolling a node
 ----------------
-In the Liberty cycle, starting with API version 1.11, the Bare Metal service added a new initial provision state of ``enroll`` to its state machine.
+Starting with API version 1.11, the Bare Metal service added a new initial provision state of ``enroll`` to its state machine.

 Existing automation tooling that use an API version lower than 1.11 are not affected, since the initial provision state is still ``available``.